Prevalence of rabies: Africa

 Approximately 24,000 people die from rabies annually in Africa, which accounts for almost half the total rabies deaths worldwide each year.
 Africa is the second leading continent in prevalence of rabies, with the first being Asia.
 It is theorized that rabies was spread to Africa through colonization from Europe, and from there spread from central Africa to the rest of the continent over time.
 The canine population in Africa is a contributor of the high number of rabies infections, compared to other continents.
 The treatments used for the prevention of rabies, (post-exposure prophylaxis, and pre-exposure prophylaxis) can be high in price, and this may be another contributing factor to the high percentage of rabies infections from in Africa, and similar countries that do not have the vaccines and treatments readily available.
 The cost of the vaccination and the large population of dogs, who can easily spread the virus, means that Africa has a higher risk of rabies than countries who have had mass vaccinations.

+North Africa

+Rabies is present in North Africa.
+In the period of 2007–2008, 90% of human rabies cases in this region were acquired from dogs.
+In Algeria, Morocco and Tunisia, between 2005 and 2013, there were 389 confirmed cases of human rabies.
+This region is a popular tourist area, and there have been several cases of rabies contracted by Western tourists who traveled to these countries in recent years; such cases include the contracting of the virus from Morocco by tourists from Spain in 2014 and 2019, from France in 2023 and 2025 and from the United Kingdom in 2018 and 2025.